vscerra/disease_modeling_project/README.md

 Disease Modeling Toolbox

-A modular, research-friendly toolbox for building and comparing epidemiological models.
+A modular, research-friendly toolbox for building and comparing compartmental epidemiological models.
 It starts with a clean SIR baseline on synthetic data and grows into real-world fitting, parameter sweeps, and model comparisons (SEIR, time-varying β, etc.).

 Key ideas